 Some people experience a worsening of symptoms in the first ten days, then improvement.

 Curcumin: The bright yellow pigment of the turmeric spice contains the active compound curcumin, which has a variety of powerful anti-inflammatory actions.
 Trials in which it was given to arthritic patients have shown it to be similarly effective to anti-inflammatory drugs, without the side-effects.
-On top of this, it’s a potent antioxidant.
-Interestingly, the most recent review of turmeric in the Journal of Clinical Immunology states that curcumin at low doses can also enhance antibody responses.
-This suggests that curcumin's reported beneficial effects in arthritis, allergies, asthma, atherosclerosis, heart disease, diabetes, Alzheimer's and cancer might be due in part to its ability to modulate the immune system.
+On top of this, it’s a potent Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection….
+Interestingly, the most recent review of turmeric in the Journal of Clinical Immunology states that curcumin at low doses can also enhance An antibody is a protein produced by the body’s immune system when it detects a harmful substance known as an antigen.
+Examples of antigens include… responses.
+This suggests that curcumin’s reported beneficial effects in arthritis, allergies, asthma, atherosclerosis, heart disease, diabetes, Alzheimer’s and cancer might be due in part to its ability to modulate the immune system.
 The only downside it that it stains everything so take care when using in cooking!
 Turmeric gives a great flavour in curries, stir-fries or add a teaspoon when cooking rice.
 You need about 500mg, one to three times a day (the equivalent of one heaped teaspoon or one capsule three times a day).

 Boswellia: Frankincense may be the ultimate gift for an arthritic friend.
 Boswellia serrata, also known as Indian Frankincense, is proving to be a very powerful natural anti-inflammatory agent, without the side-effects of current drugs.
 In one study where patients initially received boswellic acid, and then later a placebo, arthritic symptoms significantly reduced while taking the Boswellia, but then returned with a vengeance when the treatment was switched over to placebo.